Problem/Motivation

 Proposed resolution

-Scope: this issue is just about the behaviour of the buttons in the top-level toolbar, which control the visibility of the second-level trays.
-The behaviour of sub-menus under "mange" when the toolbar tray is in vertical alignment has a separate issue: #3093378: Use ARIA disclosure pattern for submenu buttons in vertical toolbar orientation.
+This issue is just about the behaviour and semantics of the buttons in the top-level toolbar, which control the visibility of the second-level trays.
+The behaviour of sub-menus under "Manage" when the toolbar tray is in vertical alignment has a separate issue: #3093378: Use ARIA disclosure pattern for submenu buttons in vertical toolbar orientation.

 Remaining tasks